eko-mardianto/exactly/docs/ux/information-architecture.md

 ## Purpose

-Information Architecture defines how product information is organized before navigation, interfaces, or implementation are designed.
+Information Architecture (IA) defines how product information is organized before navigation, interfaces, or implementation are designed.

 This document establishes the logical structure of information that supports understanding, reasoning, and decision-making throughout Exactly.